Ghusuri

-Ghusuri is a locality of North Howrah in Howrah district of Indian state of West Bengal.
-It is under 170-Howrah Uttar (Vidhan Sabha constituency) and 25-Howrah (Lok Sabha constituency).
+Ghusuri is a neighbourhood in Howrah of Howrah district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+Bhot Bagan Moth, Indian oldest Tibetan Buddhist monastery outside the Himalayas situated at Ghusuri.
 Ghusuri is under the jurisdiction of Malipanchghara Police Station of Howrah City Police.

 Location

 Ghusuri is situated on the west bank of Hooghly River.
 It lies on the east of Liluah, between Salkia and Belur.

 Transport

 State Highway 6 (West Bengal)/ Grand Trunk Road passes through the west side of Ghusuri.
 Jogendranath Mukherjee Road runs along the eastern part of Ghusuri.